TGAO0811/MarkerSet/README.md

 # MarkerSet
-This Project is from FreeCodeCamp, used to learn about HTML colors and how to use them.
+This Project is from FreeCodeCamp, used to learn about CSS colors and how to use them.

+## Notes